 One of the major advantages for me when it comes to comparing Cloudways to other managed WordPress hosts is that it is remarkably cost effective.

-All in all, it’s under $30 USD a month.
-And even if I were to scale to the next level of server, which has double the power, it would be under $60 a month.
+All in all, it’s under $35 USD a month.
+And even if I were to scale to the next level of server, which has double the power and which I could do in a couple of clicks, it would be under $60 a month.

 I think that’s quite reasonable.